SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 In prog2.c we do not test the return value from scanf.
 It will not help us to determine if the string was too long or not because (for %s) in both cases it will return 1.

-In this code you can see so called "magic numbers" (20,21,22).
+In this code you can see so-called "magic numbers" (20,21,22).
 You should avoid such a direct notation because it is hard to change the limit from 20 to something else without analyzing the code.
 Magic numbers are considered a bad coding style.
 You should define macro (#define MAXL 20) instead and derive other numbers from it (MAXL+1 , MAXL+2).